nomemory/andreinc-site/_posts/2021-10-02-implementing-hash-tables-in-c-part-1.md

 ---

 **NOTE(s)**:
-Article is in "draft" status.
+The article is in "draft" status.
 The content was originally written in 2017.

-The indented audience for this article are undergrad students, or seasoned developers who want to refresh their knowledge on the subject.
+The intended audience for this article is undergrad students or seasoned developers who want to refresh their knowledge on the subject.

 # Table of contents
 * toc